mastodon/documentation/content/en/dev/setup.md

 yarn install
 ```

 In the development environment, Mastodon will use PostgreSQL as the currently signed-in Linux user using the `ident` method.
-Ensure that you have created a Postgres user and database for your current signed-in user:
+Ensure that you have created a PostgreSQL user and database for your current signed-in user:

 ```sh
 sudo -u postgres createuser $YOUR_USERNAME_HERE --createdb